marcusbb/chef-client-jmeter/README.md

 If you select Java Sampler, it should be availabe, named com.bb.mandolin.jmeter.ChefClientSampler

+You must modify the run_lock.rb that comes with Chef to remove the system level process lock of chef-client.
+I've included my hacks so you can copy it to your appropriate install of chef.

 ###Ruby
 The above JMeter plugin creates a new chef client process for each sample collected and does not scale well.